is-leeroy-jenkins/Halo-Kitty-Adventures/README.md

 ## 📘 Overview

-**Halo Kitty Adventures** is a structured educational repository supporting the **U.S. Army’s Data Analytics Integration & Modernization** initiatives.
+**Halo Kitty Adventures** is a structured educational repository supporting the **Federal Data Analytics Integration & Modernization** initiatives.
 It consolidates four core learning domains — **Excel Formulas**, **SQL**, **VBA**, and **Python** — into a unified framework that builds technical fluency from tactical spreadsheet analytics to enterprise-scale data science.

 Each tutorial is written for analysts modernizing workflows under the **Army Data Plan (ADP)** and **DoD AI/ML modernization** strategy.